 How do I start service?

-To start service with us you will need to come to our office with photo identification (preferably state identification) and pay the deposit for the address you are requesting service at.
-Deposits range from $100-$200 dollars depending on what services we provide.
+To start service with us you will need to come to our office with photo identification (preferably state identification) and pay the deposit for the address for which you are requesting service.
+Deposits range from $100 to $200 dollars, depending on what services we provide.

 How do I disconnect service?

-To stop your services with us we must receive something in writing.
-This can be accepted via email, fax or here in our office.
-If you plan on emailing or faxing us please provide us with the following information:
+To stop your services with us, we must receive something in writing.
+This can be accepted via email, fax or in our office.
+If you plan on emailing or faxing us, please provide us with the following information:

 What forms of payments are accepted in office?

 At our office we accept cash, check, debit and credit cards.
 We do not accept American Express.
-For more information on payment options please check out the Bill Payment link under the Customer Service tab at pacewater.org.
+For more information on payment options, please check out the Pay My Bill link under the Customer Service tab at pacewater.org.

 What chemicals does our utility add to the water?

-Only chemicals that are approved by the National Safety Foundation for treatment of drinking water.
+Only chemicals that are approved by the National Safety Foundation for treatment of drinking water are added.

 My water tastes, looks, and smells funny.
 Is it safe to drink?